elmahio/documentation/docs/logging-to-multiple-elmah-logs.md

 </elmah>
 ```

 As you probably know, this tells ELMAH to log all unhandled errors in SQL Server with the connection string “elmah”.
-You cannot add more `<errorLog>` elements, why logging to a second log seems impossible.
-Meet ELMAH’s `Logged` event, which is a great hook to log to multiple targets.
+You cannot add more `<errorLog>` elements, why logging into a second log seems impossible.
+Meet ELMAH's `Logged` event, which is a great hook to log to multiple targets.
 Install the [Elmah.Io](http://www.nuget.org/packages/elmah.io/) NuGet package and add the following code to your `global.asax.cs` file:

 ```csharp
 void ErrorLog_Logged(object sender, Elmah.ErrorLoggedEventArgs args)